vmware-tanzu/tanzu-dev-portal/content/tv/tanzu-tuesdays/0029/index.md

 ---
 Date: '2020-11-03T13:00:00-08:00'
-Description: What Can Tanzu RabbitMQ Do Better for You?
+Description: What Can VMware RabbitMQ Do Better for You?
 PublishDate: '2020-09-24T00:00:00-07:00'
 aliases:
 - /tv/tanzu-tuesdays/29